ChampyTech/useful-websites/README.md

 <a href="https://champytech.github.io/useful-websites/">🔗 Visit website</a>

-Welcome to a curated collection of powerful web-based tools that work directly in your browser. <b>No downloads, no installations, no hassle</b> - just bookmark, click, and start using these carefully selected websites for productivity, learning, creativity, and everyday tasks.
-Whether you're a student, professional, or curious explorer, these tools are designed to make your digital life <b>easier and more efficient</b>.
-Simply click any link to access these browser-based resources instantly.
+Welcome to a curated collection of powerful web-based tools that work directly in your browser.
+No downloads, no installations, no hassle.
+Just bookmark, click, and start using these carefully selected websites for productivity, learning, creativity, and everyday tasks.

 <b>Quick navigation</b>: Use <b>Ctrl+F</b> (Windows/Linux/Chromebook) or <b>⌘+F</b> (Mac) to search through the collection and find exactly what you need.